marko-js/marko/README.md

 	- Supports streaming and asynchronous rendering
 	- Efficient binding of behavior of UI components rendered on the server and in the browser
 	- Efficient updating of the DOM via the following tricks:
+		- DOM diffing is used to make the minimum number of changes to the DOM using the [morphdom](https://github.com/patrick-steele-idem/morphdom) module.
 		- Batched updates
 		- When re-rendering a widget, nested widgets are reused
 		- Only widgets whose state changed are re-rendered